xvitaly/srcrepair/docs/source/graphic-tweaker.rst

 Tools on this page allow to view or edit graphic settings of all supported Source Engine games without needed to launch them.

-.. index:: graphic settings, source type 1
+.. index:: source type 1 video settings
 .. _gt-type1:

 Graphic settings of Type 1 games